-- 41. In accordance with Rule 2 of the Overview and Scrutiny Procedure Rules, the Scrutiny body which has Education within its remit, will have the following co-optees on its Membership:- - At least one Church of England Diocese representative; - At least one Roman Catholic Diocese representative; and - Between 2 and 5 (currently 3) Parent Governor representatives within its Membership who are entitled to vote on issues relating to education. - Parent Governor Representatives (England) Regulations 2001 state that 42.
-Local Authorities shall appoint at least 2, but no more than 5 Parent Governor representatives to Overview and Scrutiny Committees from Local Authority maintained Schools.
-Over recent years, the increase in the number of Academies has reduced the number of Parent Governors that are eligible to be appointed as these are not Local Authority maintained Schools.
-Over the last 5 years following adverts for the vacant positions, the Local Authority has not received any interest with the most recent advertisement for posts being undertaken during February and April this year.
-Therefore, it is recommended that the number of Parent Governors be reduced from 3 to 2 and further work take place during the Autumn Term, to raise awareness with Local Authority Schools.
-Governors and Governing Bodies, with a view to filling these 2 vacancies.
-The number of faith representatives (one Church of England and one Roman Catholic) appointed to the Scrutiny Committee with Education within its remit (the Schools, Children and Young People Panel) will remain unaffected. - 43.
+42. In accordance with Rule 2 of the Overview and Scrutiny Procedure Rules, the Scrutiny body which has Education within its remit, will have the following co-optees on its Membership:-

+- At least one Church of England Diocese representative; - At least one Roman Catholic Diocese representative; and - Between 2 and 5 (currently 3) Parent Governor representatives within its Membership who are entitled to vote on issues relating to education. - 43.
+Parent Governor Representatives (England) Regulations 2001 state that Local Authorities shall appoint at least 2, but no more than 5 Parent Governor representatives to Overview and Scrutiny Committees from Local Authority maintained Schools.
+The Council currently looks to appoint to 2 vacancies, but unfortunately no interest has been received in recent years, despite promotion and advertisement of the remaining posts.
+This may also be due to the reduced number of Local Authority maintained schools.
+If there is interest shown, the Council agreed in 2017 that OSMC can appoint to the positions.
+The number of faith representatives (one Church of England and one Roman Catholic) appointed to the Scrutiny Committee with Education within its remit (the Schools, Children and Young People Panel) remains. - 44.
 Our current arrangements allow for one representative from the Church of England and one from the Roman Catholic faith nominated by the Hallam Diocese.
-John Hoare has been nominated to represent the Church of England Diocese.
-Bernadette Nesbit has been nominated as the Roman Catholic nomination.
+John Hoare has been nominated to represent the Church of England Diocese and Bernadette Nesbit has been nominated as the Roman Catholic nomination.
 Under the current structure, Council is asked to note that the co-optees may be invited to attend both meetings of the Children and Young People's Panel, and also OSMC where it considers issues relating to education.
 These co-opted Members have full voting rights on issues relating to education.
-They can contribute to debate and discussions around other children's issues but may not vote. - 44.
+They can contribute to debate and discussions around other children's issues but may not vote. - 45.
 All Panels currently have a workforce representative who serve as an invitee, but do not have voting rights.
 Their purpose is to ensure workforce issues are represented during discussion.
 They are not appointed to represent their own views, association or individual members.
-The workforce representative nominations are as follows:- - Overview and Scrutiny Management Committee Paul O'Brien (GMB) - Children and Young People -Jim Board (Unison)
+The workforce representative nominations are as follows:- - Overview and Scrutiny Management Committee Paul O'Brien - Children and Young People Jim Board - Communities and Environment Bob Ellis - Regeneration and Housing Mark Whitehouse - Health and Adult Social Care Jim Board - 46.
+Members are asked to note that if an invitee cannot attend, there are no arrangements to allow substitute members to attend.

-- Regeneration and Housing Mark Whitehouse (Unite) - Health and Adult Social Care Lorna Foster (Unison) - Communities and Environment Tom Fent (Unison) - 45.
-At the Annual meeting last year, Council agreed that OSMC be more cross cutting and that representation from the three main Unions, Unite, GMB and Unison rotate on an annual basis on this Committee to ensure there is greater equity.
-To reflect Members wishes to have smaller more focused Panels, it was agreed that each Panel would have one workforce representative only (previously the Regeneration and Housing Panel had two representatives from both GMB and Unite).
-When one representative from GMB or Unite is serving on OSMC, the other representative will be appointed to the Panel.
-When neither Union has a representative on OSMC, the position will rotate between the GMB and Unite. - 46.
-Members are asked to note that if an invitee cannot attend, there are no arrangements to allow for substitute members to attend as of right. - 47.
-Other non-voting invitees may be invited/appointed to the membership on a standing or ad-hoc basis, if it is believed they will enhance the process of Overview and Scrutiny.
+- 47. Other non-voting invitees may be invited/appointed to the membership on a standing or ad-hoc basis, if it is believed they will enhance the process of Overview and Scrutiny.
 Council is asked to confirm that any additional appointments of standing invitees to OSMC or the Panels, be made by OSMC. - 48.
 Council is also asked to note that in accordance with Overview and Scrutiny Procedure Rules, invitees will not be given access to confidential or exempt information as of right.
-Where the issue relates to the work of the Panel or Committee on which they serve, the Committee or Panel will need to agree the extent to which it would wish to allow its invitees to access this information prior to its consideration.
+Where the issue relates to the work of the Committee or Panel on which they serve, the Committee or Panel will need to agree the extent to which it would wish to allow its invitees to access this information prior to its consideration.